pbklink/motif-core/etc/motif-core.api.md

     export function tryCreateFromJson(element: JsonElement): Result<RoutedIvemId>;
 }

-// Warning: (ae-missing-release-tag) "RoutedIvemIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RoutedIvemIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class RoutedIvemIdRenderValue extends GenericRenderValue<RoutedIvemId> {
+export class RoutedIvemIdTextFormattableValue extends GenericTextFormattableValue<RoutedIvemId> {
     constructor(data: RoutedIvemId | undefined);
 }